Magnesite

 Magnesite is a mineral with the chemical formula MgCO_{3} (magnesium carbonate).
 Iron, manganese, cobalt, and nickel may occur as admixtures, but only in small amounts.
+Magnesite occurs naturally in both cryptocrystalline and crystalline forms depending on the conditions of formation.

+Magnesite is used in the production of magnesium oxide for the refractory lining of kilns and furnaces, as well as artistically in jewelry and sculpture.
+Since it may be formed by carbonation of magnesium serpentine, there have also been efforts to use magnesite for carbon sequestration.

 Occurrence

 Magnesite occurs as veins in and an alteration product of ultramafic rocks, serpentinite and other magnesium rich rock types in both contact and regional metamorphic terrains.
 These magnesites are often cryptocrystalline and contain silica in the form of opal or chert.

 Magnesite is also present within the regolith above ultramafic rocks as a secondary carbonate within soil and subsoil, where it is deposited as a consequence of dissolution of magnesium-bearing minerals by carbon dioxide in groundwaters.

 Difference between cryptocrystalline and crystalline magnesite.

 Crystalline and cryptocrystalline magnesites have very different mineral structures.
 While crystalline magnesite has a well developed crystal structure, the cryptocrystalline magnesite is amorphous- mostly aggregate of fine grains.

 Formation

 Magnesite can be formed via talc carbonate metasomatism of peridotite and other ultramafic rocks.
 Magnesite is formed via carbonation of olivine in the presence of water and carbon dioxide at elevated temperatures and high pressures typical of the greenschist facies.

 Magnesite can also be formed via the carbonation of magnesium serpentine (lizardite) via the following reaction: